0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 - `/etc/openvpn/easy-rsa/keys`: this folder holds all the user that you create, and OpenVPN uses this `.pem` files for authentication.
 - `/home/ec2-user/openvpn_users`: holds all the OpenVPN cnfiguration files for your users to be used in their OpenVPN clients.
-- `/home/ec2-user/efs.sh`: is where the EFS ID is saved when the UserData is executed
+- `/home/ec2-user/.env`: is where you should store the IDs to enable resiliance.

 # Before you go in production

 Be sure to test the server to make sure it behaves the way we advertise it, not becasue we don't belive it works correctly, but to make sure you are confortable with the product and knows how it works.
 Especially the resiliance mode.

 Make sure to make a test user, see that all works, and then termiante the instace and start a new one with the correct UserData, and see if after the instacne booted you can still connect to the OpenVPN without any chagnes on the client side.

-If all sucesfull the EFS shoul have mounted and the same data should be in place.
+# Don't forget to backup your data

+Make sure you regullary backup your EFS drive.
+One simple solution would be to use AWS backup.

 # OpenVPN Clients